lunarmodules/Penlight/docs/penlight.md

     seq.lines():take(10):upper():enum():map('..'):printall '\n'

-Note the method `upper`, which is not a `seq` function. if an unknown method is called, sequence wrappers apply that method to all the values in the sequence (this is implicit use of `mapmethod` - @see pl.seq.mapmethod.)
+Note the method `upper`, which is not a `seq` function. if an unknown method is called, sequence wrappers apply that method to all the values in the sequence (this is implicit use of `mapmethod` - @see seq.mapmethod)

 It is straightforward to create custom sequences that can be used in this way.
 On Unix, `/dev/random` gives you an _endless_ sequence of random bytes, so we use `take` to limit the sequence, and then `map` to scale the result into the desired range.
 The key step is to use `seq` to wrap the iterator function: